-Tier 2: Supplementary Capital - 45% of the unrealised gains arising on the remeasurement of fair valuing equities classified as Investments at fair value through equity.
+Tier 2: Supplementary Capital - 45% of the unrealised gains arising on the remeasurement of fair valuing equities classified as Investments at fair value through equity and 45% of the assets revaluation reserve.

 4.1 Capital Structure

 The Bank has capital in the form of equity and does not have any other equity related instrument including innovative, complex or hybrid capital instruments.